Contents

 On May 10th, I came across a snippet of a live presentation on developing a number guessing game with shiny by @schloerke and @kierisi and it reminded me of this project I had put on hold.

-Although I already had a working game and thought it only needed a few final touches, I have identified about 21 small features around the general UI, functionalities, and user experience.
+Although I already had a working game on Shiny and thought it only needed a few final touches, I have identified about 21 small features around the general UI, functionalities, and user experience.
 With the urge to launch the game as soon as I can, I was able to complete 18 features and launched it on May 12th.

 Lessons learned